 You also have your people, which are a key asset - whose time and talents need to be protected.
 Then you have your physical assets in your remote stations.
 These might not be the most glamorous, but without them everything else is meaningless.

-Asset monitoring quite simply means engaging in critical infrastructure protection.
+Asset monitoring quite simply means engaging in critical network infrastructure protection.

 It's taking care of your physical assets by monitoring them for signs of trouble.
 It gives you a full look at your system in a way that makes sense for you and your team.
 How does it work?

 Let's break this down into simple steps.
 Remote asset monitoring deploys a smart system of sensors and master controls to give you a real-time look at all of your locations and the means to react quickly.